Ben Pringle: Gillingham

 In September 2019, Pringle joined Gillingham on a contract intended to run until the end of the season.
 He went on to make 11 appearances for the Kent side in all competitions, but was released at the conclusion of the 2019–20 season.

 Morecambe

 On 10 August 2020, Pringle joined League Two side Morecambe on a one-year deal.
 He was released by the club's new manager in June 2021 after the club had won promotion through the play-offs.

 Altrincham

 On 3 August 2021, Pringle joined National League side Altrincham following his release from Morecambe.
 He was released at the end of the 2022–23 season.

 United Arab Emirates

 Ahead of the 2023–24 season, Pringle joined Fleetwood United as a player/coach, the United Arab Emirates-based sister club to Fleetwood Town.
 He captained the team and helped them to win the UAE Second Division League title, which brought promotion to the UAE First Division League.

 In September 2024, Pringle joined Precision Football following their promotion to the UAE Second Division.
+Pringle announced his retirement in May 2026 and became the head coach at Precisionn the following month.